Sean-OBrien95/Pre-Loved-Pieces/README.md

 Unresolved bugs:

 - There is one unresolved bug in the system that I am aware of.
 This bug is found if you enter the buyer path and the list of items is empty.
 The bug will allow show still take the user to the purchase section even though there is no items selected.
 If the user selects confirm or decline nothing will happen other than the usual print statements and being asked if they would like to buy/sell again.
 I left this unresolved as it ultimately did not effect anything and in order to get rid og it I would have to make an entirely new function that seperates the purchase from the buy or sell again section.
+- Something else worth mentioning is the user input for the selling items section.
+The user is prompted to enter an item however there is no restriction on what they type, for example, they could type car, toy, their name etc. I am aware of this but had decided not to edit it.
+My reason is that I would have to make a list of predermined options for the user to select from and I felt this was too restrictive so decided to leave this as is.

 # Full Testing